neoedmund/neoeedit/README.md

         Ctrl-W / H / O: functions like what it did in text editor mode F1 or TAB: toggle thumbnail

-    configurable custom Freetype font
+    configurable custom Freetype font (in config file)

     integrated NeoeIme as a plugin.(see Plugins)

         ctrl-space to toggle IME

-    hold CTRL for a second: show command panel.
+    context_menu: show commands panel.
-    (more... )
+    (more...not listed or not added)

 </pre>